-First Wannon Hiker Camp is positioned for hikers undertaking the remote overnight hike across the Major Mitchell Plateau.
-The camp is sheltered in a saddle
+First Wannon Hiker Camp is positioned for walkers undertaking the remote overnight hike across the Major Mitchell Plateau.
+This camp is sheltered in a saddle

 You are hereHome > Find > Parks map search > Grampians National Park > Things to do > First Wannon Remote Campground